 This table summarizes the two views on the marginal impact of decarceration on crime outside prison in the U.S. today:

 |Note: “mild” = elasticity of –0.1.|

 If the devil’s advocate is right that putting fewer people in prison causes more crime outside of prison, the increase might still be small enough that most people would view the tradeoff as worthwhile.
-After all, decarceration saves taxpayers money, increases the liberty of and economic productivity of erstwhile prisoners, and reduces disruption of their families and communities.
+After all, decarceration saves taxpayers money, increases the liberty and productivity of erstwhile prisoners, and reduces disruption of their families and communities.
 To explore this possible trade-off, the report closes with a cost-benefit analysis.

 Overall, I estimate the societal benefit of decarceration at $92,000 per person-year of averted confinement.
 That figure is dominated by taxpayer savings and the money value of gained liberty.
 The crime increase perceived by the devil’s advocate translates into $22,000–$92,000, depending on the method used to express crime’s harm in dollars.
 I argue that the methodology behind the high end of that range is less reliable.
 It works from surveys that asked people how much they would pay for a 10% crime cut, even though most Americans do not know how much crime occurs near them, thus what it would mean to cut it 10%.
 But if we accept the high figure, then in the worst-case valuation of the worst-case scenario plausibly rooted in the evidence, decarceration is about break-even.
 Given the great uncertainties in that calculation—about the crime impact of decarceration, the money value of crime victimization, the value of liberty—the precision in the worst-case assessment ($92,000 in costs, $92,000 in benefits) is an illusion.
 The worst case should be viewed as roughly break-even.